November 16, 2018

 He can make the “impossible” possible.
 As long as He has not made His Will abundantly clear to us so that we must cease praying for a certain matter, we ought to continue to implore and entreat God while waiting for Him.
 In the end, we may stand in awe when He suddenly intervenes for us.

 compiled by Dave Harris

-“Turbulence Along the Way,” the sermonette presented last Sabbath by Frank Bruno, is now posted.
+“Waiting for the Kingdom of God,” the sermonette presented last Sabbath by Dave Harris, is now posted.
 Here is a summary: